solid-contrib/conformance-test-harness/README.md

 If you are planning to use accounts that do not own PODs on the target server then you will also need to provide a container on the target server for the tests that has been granted full access control for the test user.

-There are 2 approaches to authentication, refresh tokens and session based login.
-If the target test server and the chosen IdP are compatible (which they should be) then either mechanism can be used to get the access tokens required to run the tests.
+There are 3 approaches to authentication: refresh tokens, session based login, and client credentials.
+If the target test server and the chosen IdP are compatible (which they should be) then any of the mechanisms can be used to get the access tokens required to run the tests.

 ### Refresh tokens
 This relies on getting a refresh token from an IdP (e.g. https://broker.pod-compat.inrupt.com/) and exchanging that for an